Michigan GOP picks candidates with Trump clout on the line

 “Mark my words: Democrats are motivated and we will only win if we put our best candidates forward,” he said.
 “I truly believe he’s the only candidate in this race with integrity, grit, determination and the skills to not only win in November but to perform the duties of attorney general on day one.”

-In the secretary of state’s race, Karamo — a community college instructor — is facing state Rep. Beau LaFave and Chesterfield Township Clerk Cindy Berry.

-In a sign of how pervasive election falsehoods have become, the party is using machines to tabulate votes but, in a change, also hand-counting the ballots in a compromise with activists.
-Results are not due until mid- to late-afternoon depending on whether a second round of voting is needed if no one gets a majority of votes.
+In a sign of how pervasive election falsehoods have become, the party used machines to tabulate votes but, in a change, also hand-counted the ballots in a compromise with activists.

 Nominees for Michigan’s statewide races are chosen at party conventions except in gubernatorial and U.S. Senate primaries.
 The midterm election climate is expected to favor Republicans, but incumbent attorney generals and secretaries of state rarely lose.